 When is it okay to collaborate?
 The only way to know for sure is to ask your instructors if, and to what extent, you can work with others on any assignment or task that will be submitted for marks.
 Never guess or assume, no matter what “everyone else” is doing.

 For more information, see “Collaborating with Integrity.”

 What is falsification?

-You commit an act of falsification when you misrepresent yourself, your work, or your relationship to Queen’s.
-For example, you cheat by falsification if you:
+It’s an act of falsification to misrepresent yourself, your work, or your relationship to Queen’s.
+For example, it’s falsification if you:

-- impersonate someone in an exam or test, or
+- impersonate someone in an exam or test

 - falsify or fabricate research data.

 While most students violate academic integrity inadvertently, it is difficult to commit falsification by accident.
 This category of academic dishonesty takes purposeful effort.